Non-equilibrium effects in turbulent boundary layers over riblets: DNS of step changes in surface texture: Methodology

-A laminar boundary layer with displacement thickness Reynolds number $Re_{\delta^*_\mathrm{in}} = 775$ is applied at the inlet.
-For the setups with the smooth wall at the inlet, we apply a laminar Blasius profile.
-However, for the cases with riblets at the inlet, we generate the inflow from a precursor calculation of a laminar temporal boundary layer.
-Slightly downstream of the inlet, we trip the boundary layer via volumetric forcing added to (\ref{eq:cont_mom}).
+Slightly downstream of the inlet, we trip the boundary layer via volumetric forcing added to equation~\ref{eq:mom}.
 This forcing mimics the drag force by a trip wire with length and height $l_x,l_y$, respectively.
 The equations read,